Willow Womens health care services:

 Vitals & Exam

-During all visits, a brief physical exam, including vital signs and an assessment of your concerns, is conducted in the consultation room.
-If a breast exam, pelvic exam, Pap smear, or procedure is necessary, we provide trauma-informed care in a separate, private exam room.
-You’ll be offered warm or room-temperature cloth gowns, robes, sheets, and blankets for added comfort on a cushioned exam table.
+If a breast exam, pelvic exam, Pap smear, or procedure is recommended, this portion of the visit takes place in a separate, private exam room using a trauma-informed approach.
+You will be offered warm or room-temperature cloth gowns, robes, sheets, and blankets for added comfort on a cushioned exam table.

 1